 2. Don’t go overboard with hashtags

 We know that some little birdie might have advised you to use as many hashtags as possible as they increase the reach of your posts – But, not on Twitter.
 The tweet character limit is just 280, and trust us, you wouldn’t want to make it look spammy by stuffing in hashtags.
-In a particular tweet, do not use any more than two to three trending hashtags.
+Do not use any more than two to three trending hashtags in a particular tweet.

 3. Tag your Audience, Relevant Brands or Influencers

 We all know that Twitter is a perfect way to express constructive opinions about a follower, influencer, or brand by mentioning them in a post.
 So, why don’t you get a few more followers by listing some of the well-known influencers?
-Make sure you always use the Twitter handle of the people you’re referring to.
+Ensure you always use the Twitter handle of the people you’re referring to.
 And if the tagged user finds your tweet constructive or useful, they will most likely retweet or respond, which would significantly improve the overall reach of your tweet.

 4. Share links

-With over 500 million tweets posted on average, it’s possible to get overlooked in the crowd very easily.
-So, be smart about your post scheduling and incorporate links from your website or subscription page to convert potential viewers into leads.
-People are Twitter are most likely to click on the links that are shared in tweets.
+With over 500 million tweets posted on average, it’s possible to easily get overlooked in the crowd.
+So, be smart about your post scheduling and incorporate links from your website or subscription page to convert potential viewers who know how to use Twitter for business into leads.
+People on Twitter are most likely to click on the links shared in tweets.
 Thus, you can also share links to your website blogs or other landing pages.

 5. Tweet regularly

 As the average life of a tweet is just 18 minutes, it is important to tweet frequently to get noticed by your audience.
-Try posting at least twice a day in order to gain maximum results from your tweeting efforts.
+Try posting at least twice a day to gain maximum results from your tweeting efforts.
 If you find it difficult to post manually so often, try out a social media scheduling tool.
-RecurPost is one such tool that helps you to manage your social media platforms and schedule posts in advance.
-It also helps in creating tweet variations.
-By using RecurPost as your Tweet scheduler, you can keep your Twitter feed always active without actually logging into the platform.